Andy-B-123/TargetSiteDuplicationFinder/README.md

 ```

 ### Output
-The output of the program is a simple .bed file with the coordinates of the start and end of the target site duplication.
+The output of the program is a slim .bed file with the coordinates of the start and end of the target site duplication event identified above.
 For the example data there are only two:
 ```
 > cat SlimData.test.WindowSize25.AllTSDs.bed
 scaffold_29     4822338 4822347